thepartisan/wyoming-whisper-trt/README.md

 # WhisperTRT

-This project optimizes [OpenAI Whisper](https://github.com/openai/whisper) with [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt#:~:text=NVIDIA%20TensorRT%2DLLM%20is%20an,on%20the%20NVIDIA%20AI%20platform.).
+This project optimizes [OpenAI Whisper](https://github.com/openai/whisper) with [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt#:~:text=NVIDIA%20TensorRT%2DLLM%20is%20an,on%20the%20NVIDIA%20AI%20platform.) and implements the [Wyoming Protocol](https://www.home-assistant.io/integrations/wyoming/) for Home Assistant integration..

 When executing the ``base.en`` model on NVIDIA Jetson Orin Nano, WhisperTRT runs **~3x faster** while consuming only **~60%** the memory compared with PyTorch.